 The Washington State Opportunity Scholarship (WSOS) supports low- and middle-income students pursuing eligible high-demand majors in science, technology, engineering, math (STEM) or health care and encourages recipients to work in Washington state once they complete their degrees.

 The amount of funding that selected students will be eligible to receive each year will vary based on the number of credits they have completed.
 Please see Award Amounts for additional information.

 - Must be a Washington state resident (as defined in RCW 28B.15.012)

 - Must have earned a high school diploma or GED from a Washington State high school or institution by June 2017.Please note: If you graduated from high school outside of Washington State, you are not eligible.

-- Must be pursuing an eligible high-demand major (by alphabet; by category) in science, technology, engineering, math (STEM) or health care.
+- Must be pursuing an eligible high-demand major (Approved Majors, Alphabetically) in science, technology, engineering, math (STEM) or health care.